 - change of engineer

 - change of queue

 - change of the subject

 - change of the referenced engineer(s)

 - related resource(s)

 - time booking

-- change of a comment (usually adding a new comment, i.e. a text comment or an e-mail)
+- change of a comment

+(usually adding a new comment, i.e. a text comment or an email)

-- change of any Custom Field which has been defined by the system developer (this can be e.g. the priority, a category, the content of a certain text box)
+- change of any ticket field which has been defined by the system developer (this can be e.g. the priority, a category, the content of a certain text box)